-The main goal of E-Maj is to supply a way to logically restore sets of tables into predefined states, without being obliged to either restore all files of the PostgreSQL instance (cluster) or reload the entire content of the concerned tables.
+- ➤ E-Maj can be used to trace updates performed by application programs on the table's content.
+Viewing these recorded updates offers an answer to the need for "updates-auditing", - ➤ By using these recorded updates, E-Maj is able to logically restore sets of tables into predefined states, without being obliged to either restore all files of the PostgreSQL instance (cluster) or reload the entire content of the concerned tables.